-Switch(es) MUST be mounted and should never be allowed to simply dangle from the wiring loom during vehicle use.
-Switch(es) should be within easy reach of the driver.
-Ideally, any Air Locker switch should be able to be operated without physical effort or distraction to the driver.
-Switch(es) should be mounted within the line of sight of the driver so that switch position ('ON' or 'OFF') can be visually determined by the rocker position and the illumination state.
-The position of the switch(es) should best eliminate any possibility of accidental operation by the driver or one of the passengers.
-Switch cutout position(s) must be located in an area with a minimum of 50mm [2"] of clearance behind the face of the cutout Switch(es) should not be mounted where they will be exposed to water (e.g., in the lower section of an inner door panel).
-ARB recommends that you apply the Air Locker warning sticker (ARB part # 210101) within close visual proximity of the switch location.
-NOTE: If no adequate position can be found on existing dashboard panels, a surface mounted bracket (Fig.19.) may be purchased from your ARB Air Locker distributor to suit 1, 2, or 3 switches.
+Switch(es) MUST be mounted and should never be allowed dangle from the wiring loom during vehicle use. to simply Switch(es) should be within easy reach of the driver.
+Ideally Locker switch should be able to be operated without physical distraction to the driver.
+Switch(es) should be mounted within of sight of the driver so that switch position ('ON' or 'OFF') can visually determined by the rocker position and the illumination. al effort or n the line an be ☐ The position of the switch(es) should best eliminate any position accidental operation by the driver or one of the passengers. sibility of Switch cutout position(s) must be located in an area with a n of 50mm [2"] of clearance behind the face of the cutout ninimum Switch(es) should not be mounted where they will be expose water (e.g., in the lower section of an inner door panel). ed to ☐ ARB recommends that you apply the Air Locker warning stic (ARB part # 210101) within close visual proximity of the swit location.
+NOTE: If no adequate position can be found on existing dashboard panels, a surface mounted bracket (Fig.18.) may be purchased from your ARB Air Locker distributor to suit 1, 2, or 3 switches.